isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Programmer who write casts typically assumes that they know what they are doing.
 In fact, they often disable the general rules for using values.
 Overload resolution and template instantiation usually pick the right function if there is a right function to pick.
-If there is not, maybe there ought to be, rather than applying a local fix (cast).
+If there is not, consider adding it, rather than applying a local fix (cast).

 ##### Note

 Casts are necessary in a systems programming language.
 For example, how else would we get the address of a device register into a pointer?
 However, casts are seriously overused as well as a major source of errors.

 ##### Note